GHeier/FFirefly/README.md

 # Ffirefly
 ## **🚀 Welcome**
 Welcome to **The Ffirefly Project**, a Condensed Matter Computational Physics Workspace designed to be easy to both use and extend.
+By placing your code in a folder of the project, you gain access to all other code within **FFirefly**, all handled with a dead-simple input file.
+Communication between programs is handled by prewritten I/O, so all results can be used in other programs seamlessly. \

 Users interact via a simple input file and easy python wrappers.
 Developers can easily extend the codebase by adding new models and solvers in whatever language they prefer. \

 ### Why use Ffirefly?
 Scenario: Professor X wants to run some calculations to determine the ground state of a material, and lacks an algorithm ready-to-run.
 Professor X has 3 options: \